 Costco quarterly sales miss estimates amid rising competition

-Costco Wholesale Corp on Thursday reported quarterly revenue below Wall Street estimates, as the U.S. hypermarket chain struggled to lure shoppers in a competitive grocery space, sending its shares down about 2per cent in extended trading.

-REUTERS: Costco Wholesale Corp on Thursday reported quarterly revenue below Wall Street estimates, as the U.S. hypermarket chain struggled to lure shoppers in a competitive grocery space, sending its shares down about 2per cent in extended trading.
+REUTERS: Costco on Thursday reported quarterly revenue below Wall Street estimates, as the U.S. hypermarket chain struggled to lure shoppers in a competitive grocery space, sending its shares down about 2 per cent in extended trading.

 U.S. grocers compete fiercely to attract shoppers and also face the threat of Amazon.com Inc expanding into the space, forcing Costco and other grocers to slash prices and invest heavily in stores and online.